 - would be unreasonable to expect the renter to remove or conceal.

-If the renter objects, the rental provider or their agent cannot produce or use the advertising material.
+If the renter objects, the rental provider or their agent cannot produce or use the advertising material identified in the objection.

-The renter can also request to review and approve the photos or videos that are taken before they get used in advertising.
+If the renter had objected in writing and has asked that identifiable or high-value possessions be excluded from images or video produced, then the renter can also ask to review and approve the photos or videos that are taken before they get used in advertising.
 These photos or videos cannot be used unless the renter provides written consent.

 The rental provider or agent must get the renter’s consent before: